 Email triaging technique is a simple way to manage your inbox overload.
 In this technique, you divide your emails into three sections — follow up, hold, archive.
 You don't have to use these same folders — you can choose names that work best for you.

 The archive folder is for emails when you are absolutely done with them and no longer need to attend to them.
 Instead of letting them clutter your inbox you can simply shift them to an archive folder, where they will be stored in case you need to refer to them at a later time.

 The hold folder contains those emails that need some work on your part before responding to them.
 For example, if your boss sent you an email asking for a list of potential clients, you can transfer this email to the hold folder and start preparing the list.

 The follow-up folder is used for emails that require continued action.
 For example, if you are trying to acquire a new client for your law firm, you probably will have to keep following up with them at regular intervals.
 In this case, you can just store the email in the follow-up folder.

 6. Use other means for internal communication

 In a work day, if you really pay attention, a vast majority of the emails you receive are for internal communication purposes.

 By using other means to facilitate internal communications in your firm, you will be doing yourself and your employees a favor.

-For example, you can use chat tools, or you can utilize features such as shared notes that allow you to leave notes on an email or a case for your teammates.
+For example, you can use chat tools, a document review software, or you can utilize features such as shared notes that allow you to leave notes on an email or a case for your teammates.
 If you have a question for your teammate regarding an email, you can just leave a note with the question for him to see.